VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_8 Call_stack_analysis/Chapter_8 LAB_Playbook.md

 ## Default Application vs Win32 Dropper
 As a first step, we want to compare the call stack of a standard application like notepad.exe with the call stack of the Win32 dropper.
 So we need to run an instance of notepad.exe and the win32 dropper and take a look at the call stack, more specifically we want to take a look at the stack frames from the main function.
+As mentioned earlier, we want to use Process Hacker to analyse the call stack.